germs-lab/cibnor-2017/qiime1.md

   - If you plan to use QIIME for demultiplexing (which we do not need because the our reads already came demultiplexed from the facility), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.
   - Excel can cause formatting heartache.
 See more details [here](https://github.com/edamame-course/docs/blob/gh-pages/extra/QIIME_Tutorial/MapFormatExcelHeartAche.md).

-##1.4  Getting assembled reads into the one big ol' data file, and extracting summary information
+##1.4  Getting assembled reads into the one big data file, and extracting summary information

 QIIME expects all of the data to be in one file, and, currently, we have one separate fastq file for each assembled read.
 We will add labels to each sample and merge into one fasta file using the `add_qiime_labels.py` script.
 Documentation is [here](http://qiime.org/scripts/add_qiime_labels.html).